Drag viscosity of metals and its connection to Coulomb drag: Kubo Formulas for Drag Viscosity and Drag Resistivity

 In this paper, we investigate the contribution to the shear viscosity from the interacting stress tensor $T^{(\msf{int})}_{xy}$.
 In particular, we focus on the part associated with the correlation function of $T^{(\msf{int})}_{xy}$, which will be called the drag viscosity $\eta_{\msf{D}}$ in the following,

 There is an additional contribution from the correlation function of the non-interacting and interacting parts of the stress tensor $\braket{\left[ T^{(0)}(\rb,t),T^{(\msf{int})}(\vex{0},0)\right] }$, which has been thoroughly studied in Ref.~\cite{Schmalian} for intrinsic graphene in the collisionless regime at zero temperature.
 Here we ignore this contribution as our emphasis is placed on the similarity between the drag viscosity $\eta_{\msf{D}}$ and Coulomb drag.
+Furthermore, for some systems with unscreened long-range interactions, due to the appearance of the derivative of interaction potential $V’(q)$ in the stress tensor formula (Eq.
+14), the contribution from the drag viscosity may be dominant, and is the focus of the present paper.